Abnersampf/Simple-Purchasing-Program/README.md

 # Simple-Purchasing-Program
 This is a simple shopping program made in C, where you can create an order and add various products to it.
 There's also a list option, so you can see all your orders.
 <br><br>
 It's been a while since I've programmed anything, especially in C, so don't expect the best code in the world!

+If you want to test this program but don't have software that runs c, you can use OnlineGDB, an online compiler for C (and other languages): https://www.onlinegdb.com/online_c_compiler

 <br>